lazamar/itsallaboutfocus.com/pages/about.md

 This blog has served me as a great way to keep track of how my views changed through the years.
 It must be said that I agree with very little of my older posts, in both their form and content.

+I also write about tech stuff on [https://lazamar.github.io/](https://lazamar.github.io/)